extrawurst/gitui/README.md

   - perl >= 5.12 (strawberry perl works for windows https://strawberryperl.com/)
   - a c compiler (msvc, gcc or clang, cargo will find it)

-- To run the complete test suite python is required (and it must be invokable as `python`)
+- To run the complete test suite python is required (and it must be invocable as `python`)

 ### Cargo Install